 Cancer treatments such as chemotherapy, radiation and surgery can speed up the natural decline in available eggs, thereby reducing or destroying the egg reserve.
+They can also harm reproductive organs, making pregnancy difficult or impossible.
 The risk of being infertile after cancer treatment depends upon the treatment, the woman’s fertility before treatment and her age.

 Fertility preservation programs

 The goal of this program is to increase access to fertility preservation procedures and treatments for qualified women who are diagnosed with cancer at a reproductive age.
 Click below for more information on program eligibility and how to apply or call 855-220-7777.